Create a looping / rotating playlist¶

 for the stream.
 As part of this approach the player should be configured in such

 a way that it will respond to the 410 by asking the CMS for an updated URL to

-More complex implementations of the 'forced switch' scenario may be implemented given enough control environment, e.g., SCTE 35 markers may be used to signal a player to move/jump to an updated channel, or the revision parameter on the location header may be changed for a similar instruction.
+More complex implementations of the 'forced switch' scenario may be implemented given enough control of the environment, for example custom timed metadata may be used to signal a player to move/jump to an updated channel, or the revision parameter on the location header may be changed for a similar instruction.

 Like creating the playlist, processing it with Remix isn't any different for VOD2Live purposes either: